Skočice: Etymology

 The name is derived from the personal name Skok, meaning "the village of Skok's people".

 Geography

 Skočice is located about 16 km southeast of Strakonice and 34 km northwest of České Budějovice.
 The western part of the municipality with the Skočice village lies in the Bohemian Forest Foothills and the eastern part with Lidmovice lies in the České Budějovice Basin.
 The highest point is the hill Hrad at 667 m above sea level, located on the eastern border of the municipality.
 The slopes of the hill are protected as the Skočický Hrad Nature Reserve.

 The brook Lidmovický potok originates here and flows across the municipal territory.
 There are several fishponds in the municipality, the largest of which are Jordán and Louženský rybník.

 History

 The first written mention of Skočice is from 1399.

 Transport

-The I/22 road from Vodňany to Strakonice, which further continues to Klatovy, passes through the municipality.
+The I/22 road from Vodňany to Strakonice, which further continues to Klatovy, runs through the municipality.